-Instructional Format, Course Pedagogy, And Approach To Learning

-- The course is structured as a seminar and is based on students' active learning and discussion. - Class sessions will be led by the instructor as facilitator, but will include students' presentations of readings done out of class to facilitate the analysis of literary works, as well as class discussion. - Guest lectures by literary critics will be designed to encourage student questions and reflections, and for the student to develop a creative and personal aesthetic analysis of texts. - On-site classes in places that are significantly connected with the main literary works studied, will help the students to gain a stronger understanding of contemporary literary works.
-In addition to this, on-site classes provide students with the opportunity to contextualize readings in their socio-geographical and historical setting and therefore better understand culture, style, language and motif. - During the course, the students will also have a chance to read a whole novel written by a known contemporary author whom they will have the privilege to meet and interview. - Guest lectures and on-site classes are meant to open up students to a variety of points of view and interpretations and encourage them to make comparisons with other and their own culture of reference. - The readings and the oral and writing assignments such as oral presentations, short response papers, and a longer research paper together with the study of critical approaches to literature and of specific terminology will give the students the opportunity to greatly improve their linguistic and interpretive abilities, as well as their writing skills.
+Instructional Format, Course Pedagogy, and Approach to Learning - The course is structured as a seminar and is based on students' active learning and discussion. - Class sessions will be led by the instructor as a facilitator and will include students' presentations of readings done out of class to facilitate the analysis of literary works, as well as class discussion. - Guest lectures by literary critics will be designed to encourage student questions and reflections, and for the student to develop a creative and personal aesthetic analysis of texts. - On-site classes in places that are significantly connected with the main literary works studied, will help the students to gain a stronger understanding of contemporary literary works.
+In addition to this, on-site classes provide students with the opportunity to contextualize readings in their socio-geographical and historical setting and therefore better understand culture, style, language and motif. - During the course, the students will also have a chance to read a whole novel written by a known contemporary author whom they will have the privilege to meet and interview. - Guest lectures and on-site classes are meant to open up students to a variety of points of view and interpretations and encourage them to make comparisons with other and their own culture of reference.